-On March 26, 2013, the Company issued 31,250 units with gross proceeds to the Company of \$25,000 to an accredited investor pursuant to a subscription agreement.
-Each unit was sold for a purchase price of \$0.80 per unit and consists of (i) two shares of the Company's common stock, \$0.0001 par value per share and (ii) a five-year warrant to purchase an additional share of Common Stock at an exercise price of \$0.60 per share, subject to adjustment upon the occurrence of certain events such as stock splits and dividends.
+In April 2013, we sold an aggregate of 2,404 units with gross proceeds to us of \$25,000 to a certain accredited investor pursuant to a subscription agreement.
+Each unit was sold for a purchase price of \$10.4 per unit and consists of: (i) two shares of the Company's common stock and (ii) a five-year warrant to purchase an additional share of common stock at an exercise price of \$7.80 per share, subject to adjustment upon the occurrence of certain events such as stock splits and dividends.
 The warrants may be exercised on a cashless basis.
-The warrants contains limitations on the holder's ability to exercise the warrant in the event such exercise causes the holder to beneficially own in excess of 4.99% of the Company's issued and outstanding common stock, subject to a discretionary increase in such limitation by the holder to 9.99% upon 61 days' notice.
+The above referenced securities were offered and sold in reliance on the exemption from registration afforded by Section 4(2) and Regulation D (Rule 506) under the Securities Act and corresponding provisions of state securities laws.